Golfimbulls/Department-14/Discord Bot/README.md

 4. Push to the original branch: `git push origin <project_name>/<location>`.
 5. Create the pull request.

+Alternatively, see the GitHub documentation on [creating a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

 ## License
 This project is licensed under the [MIT License](LICENSE).

 ## Contact
-If you have any questions or want to reach out, contact d14 at https://discord.gg/eWp5GCTVUy OR The eg twitter https://twitter.com/evolutionG235
+If you have any questions or want to reach out, contact me at `<your_email>`.

 ## Acknowledgments
-- Thanks to everyone who has contributed to this project. and are partnar- https://twitter.com/BitriverTV Check them out on twitter and give a follow!!!!!
+- Thanks to everyone who has contributed to this project.
 - Special thanks to [OpenAI](https://openai.com/) for the language model assistance.